Chromodyne/c-prog-modern-approach/ch22/Exercises/readme.md

 ### **Answer** ###

-While the program will compile, it would not perform as expect.
+While the program will compile, it would not perform as expected.

 The relational not-equal operator (`!=`) has a higher order of precedence than the assignment operator (`=`). `EOF` is defined as `-1` so `getc(source_fp) != EOF` will give us `1` (true) since `getc(source_fp)` will not equal `-1`.
 Therefore we will be assigning `ch` the value of `1`.